Robin Arzon says it best, “Queens don’t have opinions. They have standards.”

 While all plants have protein, choosing a single source to get your protein may not be the best option because on its own it may not have all the amino acids you need, in the right proportions.

-Opting for a multi-sourced protein powder, like Natreve Vegan Series, is a better bet because it contains high-quality protein from a blend of pea, organic pumpkin seed and organic brown rice and provides all essential amino acids: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
+Opting for a multi-sourced protein powder, like Natreve Vegan Series, is a better bet because it contains high-quality protein from a blend of organic pea, organic pumpkin seed and organic brown rice and provides all essential amino acids: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.

 What Is The Amino Acid Profile*?